Adaptive Transformers for Robust Few-shot Cross-domain Face Anti-spoofing: Experiments

 \subsection{Visualization}

 \Paragraph{Adapter.} Fig.~\ref{fig:tsne} shows the TPR@FPR=1\% score of ablated continuous adapter layers.
-The vertical and horizontal dimensions denote the first and last ablated layers.
 For example, the value at the second row in the fifth column represents the model performance by removing the adapter from the second to fifth layers.
-All lower triangular values are not required to be considered and thus set to 0.
 The diagonal numbers are generally good, indicating that ablating a single adapter layer does not affect model performance significantly.
 On the other hand, removing more adapter layers causes performance drops, which can be verified by the numbers in the upper triangular region.
 Moreover, the numbers at the top left are relatively smaller than those at the bottom right, which indicates that removing the adapters in the first few layers causes a more significant performance drop while removing the adapters in the last few layers does not.

 We further plot the feature distribution using t-SNE~\cite{tsne}.
 We can observe that samples of all categories are well separated in our method.
 Moreover, we find that removing adapters in the first four layers leads to less separable distribution than the last four layers.
 These results show that the low-level features of the transformer are more critical than high-level features for the anti-spoofing task.